gatk555/simavr/README.md

 open-source software.
 If not, specific instructions for
 <I>simavr</I>
-can be found in the PDF manual.
+can be found in the PDF manual or the Bulid Guide page of the github Wiki.
 Before you start you will need the ELF library,
 <I>libelf</I>
 and an AVR toolchain (programs for building AVR programs).